Oops! Common first-year mistakes and how you can avoid them

 cat reading

 It's common to have the first week as an introductory class in first-year courses.
 Meaning you likely won't have an assigned reading due.
 If you wait until the first class, you can see whether or not the professor has additional copies available in the library, if an older (cheaper) version of the text is acceptable or if a friend is willing to share with you.
+To find out which textbooks you need don't forget to check your syllabus and the Ontario Tech Bookstore!

 However, you can always buy the textbook and use the return policy.